cmu-sei/TopoMojo/docs/Proxmox.md

 - Pod__IsoScopeSeparator
     - Optional.
 Defaults to `__`.
 A Proxmox ISO store is flat, so TopoMojo folds the owning workspace id into the uploaded filename as `{workspaceId}{separator}{filename}`.
 The value must contain `_` and consist of `[-a-zA-Z0-9_.]`, because PVE rewrites every other character to `_` and a separator that can occur inside a workspace id makes unscoped filenames decode as scoped.
 Use `__` or another separator such as `_x_`.
     - Proxmox layout is `{workspaceId}__{filename}`.
 The previous `{workspaceId}#{filename}` layout remains readable and deletable.
 Names without a recognized scope separator are not offered as workspace ISO options.
-- FileUpload__SupportsSubFolders
-    - Removed and ignored.
-Proxmox owns the flat filename layout; do not configure this setting.
 - FileUpload_IsoRoot
     - Set this to a path that is mounted to the TopoMojo API container that ISOs uploaded through TopoMojo will be saved to.
     - This should map to the same underlying storage as `Pod_IsoStore` above.